Foreign transaction fees and how to avoid them

 Convert cash

-For employees traveling abroad, converting cash at the destination can be a way to avoid foreign transaction fees.
-While this method may help sidestep card-based foreign transaction charges, it’s important to note that currency conversion at exchange kiosks or local banks often comes with less favorable rates.
+For employees traveling abroad, converting cash at the destination can be one way to avoid foreign transaction fees charged on card purchases made abroad.
+However, currency conversion at airport kiosks or local exchange offices often comes with unfavorable exchange rates or hidden service fees, which can offset any savings.

 Simplify global transactions with a multi-currency account

-Managing international payments efficiently is crucial for growing businesses.
-With an Airwallex Business Account, you can hold, transfer, and receive funds in over 60+ currencies, reducing costly foreign exchange conversions and streamlining cross-border transactions.
+With an Airwallex Business Account, you can hold, transfer, and receive funds in 60+ currencies, reducing costly foreign exchange conversions and streamlining cross-border transactions.

 Learn more about the Airwallex Business Account